Establishing consistent daily routines and rhythms

-Starting the day with structured habits helps regulate cortisol levels.
-A predictable breakfast sequence sets a calm tone for learning.
+Structured habits regulate cortisol levels effectively.
+A nutritious breakfast sequence sets a calm tone for focus and learning.

 Establishing consistent morning routines